StefanKubsch/winDECK/README.md

 winDECK is a set of tools made for data collection and analysis in case of a digital evidence.

-Status is still pre-release (currently Beta) and under development.
+Status is still under development, but fully functional.

 The toolset contains different modules for easy use :